smkerr/smkerr/README.md

 - 👋 Hi, I’m @smkerr
 - 📍 I'm originally from the San Francisco Bay Area
-- 🧑‍💻📚 I'm currently pursuing my MSc in Data Science at the Hertie School in Berlin
+- 🧑‍💻📚 I'm currently pursuing my MSc in Data Science for Public Policy at the Hertie School in Berlin
 - 👀 I'm interested in using data science to evaluate policy
 - 🌱 I'm currently learning everything there is to know about R & Python